 When washing at a lower temperature, use a liquid detergent.
 It dissolves better at lower temperatures than the granulated ones.
 And make sure to use the right amount of detergent.
 Too much builds up in your clothes and too little will not get them clean.

-Fill the water
+Fill the washing machine

 Many of us wash our clothes far too often.
 Many times, this leads to half-empty machines and clothes being washed that perhaps didn't need to run the cycle.
 Ask yourself if your clothes are dirty before putting them in your laundry basket.
 Or are you throwing them there out of pure habit?
 Our tips: make sure to wait until you can fill the washer and fill it with clothes that are dirty (but avoid over-filling to let the machine work as its maximal mechanical power.